If you've finally built up some equity and are not sure whether you can afford an investment property, read on to calculate your costs.

 - What will be the interest rate on my investment home loan?

-All of these questions will help you formulate your strategy and lead you closer to the answer of whether or not you can afford the type of investment property that fits into your longer term plan.
+All of these questions will help you formulate your strategy and lead you closer to the answer of whether you can afford the type of investment property that fits into your long-term plan.

 From a practical perspective

 It's always good to be practical.
 The more detailed information you have for any purchase, the better.
 So here's a list of the expenses you need to be aware of if you decide to become a property investor: